ITU-BDSA2025-GROUP1/Chirp/docs/report.md

 ## Build, test, release, and deployment
 ![Diagram of how GitHub Actions deploys the code to Azure](./images/Azure_deployment_workflow.jpg)

 The diagram shows how the code is deployed to Azure.
 It starts when a pull request is merged into the main branch.
 Then it builds the project to make sure that it works before it publishes the code.
-If that succeds then it will deploy the code to our Azure web server.
+If that succeeds then it will deploy the code to our Azure web server.

 ![Diagram of how our tests works in GitHub Actions](./images/Test_workflow_diagram.jpg)

 The diagram shows how our test and release workflow works.
 It actually starts by starting three of the same workflow.
 One for Windows, one for Mac and one for Linux.
-It all runs in paralel, where it starts by restoreing dependencies to make sure it doen't have anything cached.
+It all runs in parallel, where it starts by restoring dependencies to make sure it doesn't have anything cached.
 Then it tries to build the program, if that works it installs playwright, then it starts running all of the tests.
 If any tests fail it will just terminate and fail the workflow.
 If not then it publishes and releases the code.

-In our repocetory we have rules that makes sure that this workflow runs and that it succeds on all three of the oberating systems.
+In our repository we have rules that makes sure that this workflow runs and that it succeeds on all three of the operating systems.
 Only if all of these have succeded, then you can merge the pull request after a code review.

 ## Team work
 Mostly we're missing a few tests, and at the end of development we noticed that usernames are not unique, and registering with the same username will cause errors with their timelines.

 ![Project Board.](./images/ProjectBoard.jpg)

-Each week the group would meet to discuss the project work tasks, aswell as how the previous ones were implemented.
+Each week the group would meet to discuss the project work tasks, as well as how the previous ones were implemented.
 After identifying the described tasks that can be made into issues, they were distributed among members who would fill out the issue template with a user story and acceptance criteria.
 The members would create a appropriate branch and work on their assigned issue, until meeting again before the next lecture to finish up or inform the others of their progress and when they expect to be finished.
 When finished they would create a pull request, which would then be reviewed by another member who would either request changes or approve and merge the branch into main.

 ![Activity Flow.](./images/TeamWork.png)